 Protect Your Oral Health with an Implant-Supported Bridge

 Are you suffering from missing or damaged teeth that are beyond repair?
 Traditional dental bridges can effectively restore your smile but leave the underlying bone susceptible to bone resorption–a natural effect of tooth loss.
 The good news is that Dr. Gary Waltemath, Dr. K.B.
-Parkes, and Dr. Karen S. Keenan at Iroquois Family Dentistry in Nashville, TN, provide an alternative in implant-supported bridges.
+Parkes, and Dr. Karen S. Keenan at Iroquois Dentistry in Nashville, TN, provide an alternative in implant-supported bridges.
 Dental implants protect the jaw just like natural tooth roots, so our team will nearly always recommend patients choose this type of restoration.

 What Is an Implant-Supported Bridge?

 Traditional dental bridges, which are still commonly used in restorative dentistry today, rely on the replacement teeth being bonded with the teeth adjacent to the gap in your smile.
 The process involves reshaping the teeth, which can weaken their structure to some degree.

 Iroquois Dentistry has been completing and enhancing patients' smiles with restorative dental care since 1946.

 An implant-supported bridge also addresses gaps in your smile, but it does not rely on support from the surrounding teeth.
 It relies on implants, or small posts, inserted into the jawbone.
 These posts are typically made from biocompatible titanium.
 Over time, the jawbone and gums heal around the implants, effectively making them a permanent part of the jaw.

 Implant-supported bridges provide several benefits compared to traditional restorations: